General Eviction Information for New York

 B. Holdover eviction defenses

 You have the right to raise any counterclaims you have against the landlord in court.
-For example, if you have proof that there were seriously bad conditions in the residence, the court should hear your proof, and rent should be reduced.
-A reduction in rent is called an “Abatement.”
-Unfortunately, some judges incorrectly think that you cannot raise this defense if you owe rent.
+For example, if you have proof that there are/were any problems with the conditions in the residence, the court should hear your proof, and the rent should be reduced.

 If the judge agrees with you, the case will be dismissed.
 You win, and you can stay in your home.

 Even if the judge signs a Warrant of Eviction, you may still be able to stop the eviction.
-If you are being evicted for “Nonpayment of Rent,” you can stop the eviction by paying all of the rent that is owed.
+If you are being evicted for “Nonpayment of Rent,” you can prevent the eviction by paying all of the rent that is owed.
 You can do this any time up until the Warrant of Eviction is executed.

 If you lose and think the judge made a mistake, you can appeal.
 An appeal asks a higher court to decide if the judge was wrong.
+In local housing courts, you may want to appeal to the county court in which the town court is located.
+You may wish to consult an attorney to discuss a potential appeal of your housing case.

-The Actual Eviction
+4. The Actual Eviction:

 There are more special rules about the timing of Warrants of Eviction in mobile home parks.
 But in general, mobile home park tenants will get more time to move.
 Because these rules are more complex, you should contact an attorney with any questions.